jpalepu/herm_ws/README.md

 ## About This Project

 HERM started as an idea to build a robot that doesn't just perform tasks, but actually collaborates with humans in a meaningful way.
-The goal isn't to create another robot that follows commands — it's to explore how robots and AI agents can work together with people, understand context, and become genuine partners in real-world environments.
+The goal isn't to create another robot that follows commands, it's to explore how robots and AI agents can work together with people, understand context, and become genuine partners in real-world environments.

 This is an open-source effort.
 All development, updates, experiments, and learnings will be shared here.
 Whether you're into robotics, AI, ROS2, or just curious about where this kind of tech is heading, you're welcome to follow along, contribute, or fork it for your own experiments.